wireseo/tp/docs/UserGuide.md

 ### 4.1 UI Layout
 (Everyone)
 <br>
-   * The user interface is split into clearly marked tabs: `Students`, `Missions`, `Quests`, `Consultations`, `Tasks`.
+   * The user interface is split into clearly marked tabs: `Student`, `Mission`, `Quest`, `Consultation`, `Mastery Check`, `Task`.
 <br>
    * Clicking on each tab will give you the information you require for that field.

 ![Jarvis](images/userguide/Jarvis.png)

-The core features are based on Students, Consultations, Missions, Quests and Tasks.
+The core features are based on Students, Missions, Quests, Consultations, Mastery Checks and Tasks.
 Each core feature has a tab for the organisation of its information.

 <div markdown="block" class="alert alert-info">